Faculty: New procedure for linking students and note-takers

 You will be notified by email if we have matched you with a potential note-taking assignment.
 To be hired for the note-taking assignment:

 - Confirm the assignment via the link in your email: “I agree to take notes in this class and I am still enrolled in this class.”

-- Schedule a brief Note-taker Training Session with Cortney Crew, note-taker coordinator (contact information is listed above).
+- Schedule a brief Note-taker Training Session with Julie Hartzler, (contact information is listed above).
 It is quick and easy to complete!

 - Contact the student(s) for whom you will be taking notes.
 Their contact information will be provided in the note-taking assignment email.
 If a student’s name is not listed, this means the student wishes to remain confidential.
 In this case, you will only need to upload notes to STARS and an OA team member will ensure delivery to the student.

-- Have your instructor fill out the Instructor Verification Form and return with a copy of your notes to the Office of Accessibility, located in the Smucker Learning Center on B Wing.
+- Have your instructor fill out the Instructor Verification Form and return with a copy of your notes to the Office of Accessibility, located in the Smucker Learning Center in B Wing.

 STARS Training Materials: